martinheinrich2/itracker/Readme.md

 # Issue Tracker App

+Follows the recommendations from Miguel Grinbergs Book 'Flask Web Development' on how to create a complex flask app.

 ## Project steps

 1. Set up folder structure, e.g. like in the Book "Flask Web Development and also on GitHub [https://github.com/miguelgrinberg/flasky](https://github.com/miguelgrinberg/flasky).